“Know how to solve every problem that has been solved.” “What I cannot create, I do not understand.” — Richard Feynman

 An Application

-Let's apply this to a simple differential equation.
-I use this same example on the Adomian Decomposition page, but I don't remind repeating it here.
+The same example shows up on the Adomian Decomposition page, but I don't mind repeating it here.
+Starting from and feeding each iterate back through the integral:

 Symbolic